 Your transparency with your team can help reduce the spread of misinformation throughout the company.
 You may also consider making their commute optional by allowing them to work from home.
 In some cases, remote work may not be optional, and you may have no choice but to disperse your team members.

-The COVID-19 crisis showed how unprepared many businesses were when they were required to allow their employees to work from home.
-In fact, 51 percent of employees who switched from in-office environment to a work from home environment did not receive work-at-home training.
+via GIPHYThe COVID-19 crisis showed how unprepared many businesses were when they were required to allow their employees to work from home.
+In fact, half of the employees who switched from an in-office environment to a work-from-home environment did not receive work-at-home training.

 It is best to avoid marketing messages that appear opportunistic to your audience.
 You don’t want to make them think you are trying to take advantage of them in any way while a crisis is happening.